Esther McCready (1931-2020)

 While Esther McCready has lived the rest of her life out of the spotlight, her courage and determination have continued to inspire people.
 She worked at hospitals, health centers, and universities in Boston and New York City, and was head nurse at the former Morgan State College.
 In addition to nursing, she took courses in elementary education at Hunter College while teaching in the New York City Public School system for seventeen years.
 While in New York, she also tutored the young actress, Raven Symone, on the set of “The Cosby Show.”10 A talented singer, McCready earned undergraduate and graduate degrees in music from the Manhattan School of Music.
 She toured with opera diva Grace Bumbry and sang in the chorus of the Metropolitan Opera’s production of “Porgy and Bess.”11

-Now in her 70's, Esther McCready is still in contact with the school where she began.
-From 1996 to 2004, she served on the Board of Visitors for the University of Maryland School of Nursing.
+From 1996 to 2004, McCready served on the Board of Visitors for the University of Maryland School of Nursing.
 She has also volunteered as a docent at the school’s museum, which displays information about her landmark court case.
 In 2004, she was inducted into the Maryland Women's Hall of Fame.
 The dean of the School of Nursing, Janet D. Allan, sums up her important contribution: “While Esther McCready doesn’t think of herself as a pioneer, but just someone who had the inner strength to do what she had to do, her legacy and impact leave little doubt that a pioneer is precisely what she is.”12 McCready opened the doors at a crucial moment in history, and the generations that follow have her to thank.
 Today, over one-third of the students at the University of Maryland School of Nursing are minorities: most of that group are African-American.

 1. Mike Bowler.
 “McCready was a Genuine First,” The Baltimore Sun, 7 February 1996. return to text